MT-ZD/Horseman/README.md

 # Horseman - a headless Wordpress theme

-Horseman in a headles Wordpress theme with improved REST API.
+Horseman is a headless Wordpress theme with improved REST API.

 The improvements include:

-- Added thumbnail URL's with all sizes to `/posts` request
+- Added thumbnail URLs with all sizes to `/posts` request
 - Added author's name and avatar URL to `/posts` request
 - Added post title and slug to `/comments` request